Seared lamb loin chops, served with chimichurri sauce of mint and parsley.

 - 1 1/2 cups fresh mint leaves (spearmint), packed

 - 1 1/2 cups fresh parsley leaves, packed

 - 1/2 cup olive oil

-1 Remove chops from refrigerator and sprinkle on all sides with Kosher salt.
+1 Sprinkle lamb chops with salt, let sit at room temp: Remove chops from refrigerator and sprinkle on all sides with Kosher salt.
 Let sit at room temperature for a half hour (for small chops) to an hour (for large chops) to come to room temp.

 Serve drizzled with mint chimichurri sauce.